F5Networks/f5-google-gdm-templates/experimental/autoscale/waf/via-lb/existing-stack/payg/README.md

 The BIG-IP VE will discover the primary public or private IP addresses for the primary NIC configured for the tagged VM.

 **Important**: Make sure the tags and IP addresses you use are unique.
 You should not tag multiple GDM nodes with the same key/tag combination if those nodes use the same IP address.

-When enabled, the template runs the iApp template automatically.
-If you need to modify the template after this initial configuration has taken place, use the following guidance.

-1. From the BIG-IP VE web-based Configuration utility, on the Main tab, click **iApps > Application Services**.
-2. From the list of application services, click **serviceDiscovery**.
-3. You can now modify the template settings as applicable.
-For assistance, from the *Do you want to see inline help?* question, select **Yes, show inline help**.
-4. When you are done, click the **Finished** button.

 If you want to verify the integrity of the template, from the BIG-IP VE Configuration utility click **iApps > Templates**.
 In the template list, look for **f5.service_discovery**.
 In the Verification column, you should see **F5 Verified**.